Karmaz95/crimson/upload/README.md

 >  alerts and is a PoC of possible data leak from a PDF via HTTP request to collab (works on Chrome)

+* :small_red_triangle_down: test.aspx

+> Upload it through the web interface and attempt to access it manually or using file bruteforcing.